Individual Therapy

 -

 That’s totally fine!
-These sessions always begin and end at my office, so if you’re not feeling up for a walk, we’ll just stay inside!
+These sessions always begin and end at the office, so if you’re not feeling up for a walk, we’ll just stay inside!

-I believe that every part of you deserves to be seen, respected, and included—your race, gender identity, sexual orientation, socioeconomic background, age, faith, body shape, size, and ability.
+We believe that every part of you deserves to be seen, respected, and included—your race, gender identity, sexual orientation, socioeconomic background, age, faith, body shape, size, and ability.
 All of you is welcome here.
-My work is rooted in a deep respect for your full identity and lived experience, and I’m committed to creating a space where you feel safe, valued, and supported in your healing.
+Our work is rooted in a deep respect for your full identity and lived experience, and we’re committed to creating a space where you feel safe, valued, and supported in your healing.

 Therapy in Colorado